aceygoh/loginscreen-ver1/README.md

-# project-dump
+# loginscreen-ver1
-# this is where i dump my various projects to be built into apk
+# loginscreen with KivyMD ver1 - apk built and functional